dpappert/persistent-hotspells/README.md

 # Persistent hot spells

-This repository contains code relating to the study in the (preprint) journal article in [name of journal], titled [name of paper].
+This repository contains code relating to the study in the (preprint) journal article in Weather and Climate Dynamics (WCD, Copernicus Publications), titled [name of paper].
 Additional information can be found in the [ supplementary materials - hyperlink]

 It contains the Python code to perform the following:

 * regional clustering based on temperature anomalies
 * compute hot spells for different regions
-* compute spell composites and calculate statistical significance of anomaly field
+* compute long/short spell composites and calculate statistical significance of the anomaly fields

 ## Referencing
 If you use this code in your publication, please cite [Pappert et al. (2024) - hyperlink]